Skip to main content

 If you need to include an extensive or complex knowledge fact, attempt to break it down into multiple separate points and enter each individually, as these smaller facts are easier for the AI to parse and produce better, more accurate results in-game.

-Best Practice: Write in Complete Sentences
+Best Practice: Use Complete Sentences

 It is recommended that each individual line be a complete, self-contained sentence that mentions the subject in some way.
 This assures the AI has enough context to make sense of each fact so they can portray them in the way you envision during player interactions.

-Best Practice: Use Specific Names
+Best Practice: Be Specific

 When referring to other characters in a knowledge fact, use actual names instead of titles, nicknames, or other non-specific information.